-Microsoft, Windows, Windows Server and Internet Explorer are registered trademarks of Microsoft Corporation in the United States and/or other countries.
+Microsoft, Windows, Windows Server, Outlook and Internet Explorer are registered trademarks of Microsoft Corporation in the United States and/or other countries.

-Windows Vista is either a registered trademark or a trademark of Microsoft Corporation in the United States and/or other countries.
+Windows Vista is either a registered trademark or a trademark of Microsoft Corporation in the United States and other countries.

-Apple, Macintosh and Safari are trademarks of Apple Inc., registered in the United States and other countries.
+Apple, Macintosh, Safari and TrueType are trademarks of Apple Inc., registered in the United States and other countries.